MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 - Certificate contains the Server Authentication Enhanced Key Usage (EKU) value.
 - Certificate contains the federation service name, such as `fs.contoso.com` in the Subject or Subject Alternative Name (SAN).
 - For user certificate authentication on port 443, certificate contains `certauth.\<federation service name\>`, such as `certauth.fs.contoso.com` in the SAN.
-- For device registration or for modern authentication to on premises resources using pre-Windows 10 clients, the SAN must contain `enterpriseregistration.\<upn suffix\>` for each User Principal Name (UPN) suffix in use in your organization.
+- For device registration or for modern authentication to on-premises resources using pre-Windows 10 clients, the SAN must contain `enterpriseregistration.\<upn suffix\>` for each User Principal Name (UPN) suffix in use in your organization.

 TLS/SSL certificates on the Web Application Proxy must meet the following requirements: